Modeling the effectiveness of radiation shielding materials for astronaut protection on Mars: Discussion

-At first, the Martian temperature at the equator can vary from -113$^{\circ}$ C during the night to 17$^{\circ}$ C during the day \citep{Barker:1998}.
+We now discuss other parameters that could affect the outcomes.
+Firstly, the Martian temperature at the equator can vary from -113$^{\circ}$ C during the night to 17$^{\circ}$ C during the day \cite{Barker:1998}.
 Additionally, the atmosphere experiences a thermal tide by the heat of the Sun on dayside and an infrared cooling on the nightside.
 According to \cite{Guo:2017} though, their effects in the radiation doses should be small compared to other factors like the solar modulation.
 Therefore, we do not investigate any variations of absorbed dose with respect to the temperature.

-It is also worth to mention that the passing of cosmic rays through materials has an important effect to the nature of the materials.
+It is also worth mentioning that the passing of cosmic rays through materials has an important effect on the nature of the materials.
 The most characteristic examples are the sensitivity of the electronic equipment to any kind of radiation, and of course, the harmful effect of rays to human organs, which rise to the creation of illnesses like tumors.
 An in-depth study of the energy distribution of charged particles on the Martian environment is maybe required to assess the damage on different substances, however, exploring these effects in our simulations is beyond the scopes of this paper.